dcmi/dc-srap/docs/srap-profile.md

 ## Extending SRAP

-SRAP is designed to be open and extensible...
+SRAP is designed to be open and extensible.
+It is possible to use properties other than those recommended in SRAP, including properties from other namespaces such as [Schema.org](https://schema.org/).

-For describing the accessibility of a scholarly resource, you can use the [Schema.org Accessibility Properties for Discoverability Vocabulary](https://www.w3.org/2021/a11y-discov-vocab/latest/)
+For describing the accessibility of a scholarly resource in a structured form, you can use the [Schema.org Accessibility Properties for Discoverability Vocabulary](https://www.w3.org/2021/a11y-discov-vocab/latest/).

 ## Appendix 1.
 Roles
 ### Examples of roles for theses and dissertations